syncfusion-content/wpf-docs/wpf/SfDiagram/Printing.md

 ## Page Settings

 SfDiagram provides support to customize or change the orientation, margin, width and height of preview or Print page.
-The `PageSettings` property of SfDiagram have proeprties for printing customization.
+The `PageSettings` property of SfDiagram have properties for printing customization.

  N> Any changes in PageSetting will affect both Diagram and Preview